 “Yeah.
-I asked her and she said yes.”
+I asked her and she said yes,” Mark said.

 I saw Mr. Williams look at Mrs. Hutchins who stood next to Mark, and she smiled and nodded.

-“Okay,” Mr. Williams told Tom and me, “just be home by six so you can get ready for dinner.”
+“Okay,” Mr. Williams said to Tom and me, “just be home by six so you can get ready for dinner.”

 “We’ll be home by six, Dad,” Tom said to Mr. Williams.
 “I’ll set an alarm.”
 He pulled out his smartphone.
 “We’ll leave at five forty-five, okay?”

 Mr. Williams said that would be okay, and Tom and I got out of the car.
 Mr. Williams drove off and we followed Mrs. Hutchins into her house.

 “Why don’t we sit on the patio in the back yard,” Mark suggested.
 “It’s a nice place for us to sit and it’s not near the house so what we say will be private.”
 That’s what we did, sitting at the picnic table on the patio, Tom and I on one side and Mark and Kyle on the other.